Do you have management staff, or do you have effective leadership in your business?

 Failures or mistakes become opportunities for learning so that next time, everyone can do better.

 When people regularly feel drained and frustrated, it’s usually due to leadership issues.

-Two common areas of challenge are accountability and communication.
+Two common areas of challenge that Harv zeroes in on, are accountability and communication.

 A body of men holding themselves accountable to nobody ought not to be trusted by anybody. – Thomas Paine